Navalmartin/navalmartin_mir_aws_utils/README.md

 Various utilities for working with AWS in Python.
 The official PyPi package can be found <a href="https://pypi.org/project/navalmartin-mir-aws-utils/">here</a>.
-This package is basically wrappers on top of boto3 that allows for easier development with AWS.
+This package is basically wrappers on top of boto3 that allow for easier development with AWS.

 ## Dependencies